 "Conducted jointly by the University of Michigan and the National Highway Traffic Safety Administration, the pilot put nearly 3,000 V2V-equipped cars on the roads of Ann Arbor, Michigan.
 The technology allowed the cars to broadcast their GPS position, speed and other data to nearby vehicles.
 Cars then used the information to communicate with one another and avoid crashes and accidents.
 'It provides consumers with what I like to call 360-degree coverage,'" said Debra Bezzina, senior project manager for the University of Michigan Transportation Research Institute.

 Will this new technology give drivers a false sense of security?
 It's hard to say at this point, but the benefits still outweigh the problems.
 Having technology that prevents lane departure accidents before they occur is a positive step for automobile safety.
 It will save countless lives.
 In the mean time, we strongly recommend taking more care during your trips.
 Stay focused on driving - and only driving - when you're behind the wheel.
 It only takes a moment to drift out of your lane and the outcome can affect you and your passengers for years to come.

-If you or someone who is close to you has been injured or killed in a car accident in Nebraska or Western Iowa, call Rich Hitz for a free consultation to learn about how to avoid medical bills and receive fair compensation for the injuries you or your loved ones have sustained at (402) 810-8611 or contact us online to schedule a free consultation.
+If you or someone who is close to you has been injured or killed in a car accident in Nebraska or Western Iowa, call Carlson & Burnett for a free consultation to learn about how to avoid medical bills and receive fair compensation for the injuries you or your loved ones have sustained at (402) 810-8611 or contact us online to schedule a free consultation.